sandbergja/dlc_authority_fetcher/README.md

     Dogs
     Our best friends

-You can get a complete list of options by running `python fetch_authorities.py -h`
+There are several options regarding searching specific thesauri, etc.  You can get a complete list of options by running `python fetch_authorities.py -h`

+## Restrictions

+By default, this script waits 10 seconds between each request (the Library of Congress "recommends that software programs submit a total of no more than 10 requests per minute").

+## Acknowledgments

 Special thanks to Josh Stompro for all your help with the specifics of id.loc.gov searching!